210524training/RevLearnFrontend/README.md

 - As a teacher, I can view quiz results and approve/change grades
 - As a teacher, I can create assessments
 - As a teacher, I can drop students from my course.
-- As the system, I can automatically assign a zero to a student of the assignment passes its due date
+- As the system, I can automatically assign a zero to a student if the assignment passes its due date
 - As the system, I can mark courses as completed after the ending date

 ### strech goals

 - As the system, I can send a certificate to a student with a passing grade.
 - As a user, I can send messages to other users.
-- As the system, I can send email/push notifications when due dates are near
+- As the system, I can send email / push notifications when due-dates are near
-- As a user, I can update my account settings to affect the site's styling
+- As a user, I can update my account settings to affect the site's styling.
 - As an admin, I can create site-wide notification banners.